Farm to Food Pantry

 - N.E.W.
 Hunger Coalition

-The report highlights activities from each of the 15 participating Lead Agencies, as well as spotlight information on best-practices and new programs that were developed to better connect participating sites with local farmers in the face of the COVID-19 pandemic.
+The report highlights activities from each of the 15 participating Lead Agencies, as well as spotlight information on new strategies and programs that were developed to better connect participating sites with local farmers in the face of the COVID-19 pandemic.

 The report also provides qualitative and quantitative information gleaned from both farmers and food pantries that partnered with Lead Agencies, including: